jimbarcos/Catchy-Password-Cracker/README.md

 # Catchy: Password Cracker
-Password Evaluator tool that uses Bruteforce and Dictionary Attack to Evaluate a password.
+Password Evaluator tool that uses Bruteforce and Dictionary Attack to Evaluate a password.l

 ### To run: please access it via https://catchy.anvil.app